 I have a love for natural objects and that synergy is so easy to achieve with clay and glazes.
-My inspiration varies…..sometimes it’s a historical avenue or a particular natural subject will catch my interest and sometimes the process may direct my creating.
+My inspiration varies…..sometimes an historical avenue or a particular natural subject will catch my interest and sometimes the process may direct my creating.
 And perhaps I might make art that is a combination of all those concepts.
 Often there can be an interaction with a person or group that can move me to a certain series of ideas for my pottery.

 I primarily work in combining wheel thrown and handbuilt forms.
 I also focus on the textural qualities that come so naturally when working with clay.
 I use lighter colored clay bodies-white stoneware, porcelain and fire to cone 6 and cone 10.
 Recently I have been learning alternative firing methods such as pit firing, raku and saggar firing and incorporating those in my art work.
 I love to blend the elegance and raw properties that are evident in clay.